doomedraven/Tools/.github/issue_template.md

+## If you ignoring to read and fill this template, why I should care about your issues?
+* Somethinng doesn't work without proper logs is also invalid issue!

 ## This is opensource and you getting __free__ support so be friendly!
 * Wants to say thanks -> [buy me a beer](https://opencollective.com/virustotalapi)